Kruiser8/Kruiz-Control/js/Documentation.md

 **Format** | `OBS Size <scene> <source> <width> <height>` **Example** | `OBS Size BRB Webcam 1920 1080`

+_Note: `OBS Position` is not recommended for repositioning sources within OBS groups.
+Sources in a group are positioned relative to the group, not the scene.
+And, repositioning a source within a group may cause the size of the group to change.
+This can lead to unexpected results._

 ##### Parameters
 | | |
 ------------ | -------------